christk1/HistopathologicCancerDetection/README.md

 The performance is 90+% accuracy on validation set.

 If you want to make a kaggle submission, you can add the remaining 20%(validation) to the training set, retrain and hopefully gain much better results.
+As you can see by the below graph, there is both relatively high bias and variance which means that a more complex model could also help.

 Validation is the blue line, training is the orange one.